Skip to content

 move(varName);

-You can delete a static var by using the del keyword.
+You can delete a dumb pointer by using the del keyword.

 move(varName);